grain-lang/grain/stdlib/string.md

 encodeAtWithBom : (String, Encoding, Bytes, Number) -> Bytes
 ```

-Encodes the given string using the given encoding scheme at a supplied offset in a Bytes instance, including a byte-order marker.
+Encodes the given string into a byte sequence at the supplied position, including any byte-order marker, using the encoding scheme provided.

 Parameters: